jmmack/lab_resources/papers_for_newbies.md

 Gloor, Gregory B., et al. "It’s all relative: analyzing microbiome data as compositions."
 Annals of Epidemiology (2016).

 Fernandes, A. D., Vu, M. T., Edward, L. M., Macklaim, J. M., & Gloor, G. B. (2018).
 A reproducible effect size is more useful than an irreproducible hypothesis test to analyze high throughput sequencing datasets. arXiv preprint arXiv:1809.02623.
-Chicago

 Macklaim, J. M., & Gloor, G. B. (2018).
 From RNA-seq to Biological Inference: Using Compositional Data Analysis in Meta-Transcriptomics.
 In Microbiome Analysis (pp. 193-213).
 Humana Press, New York, NY.
-Chicago

 Gloor, G. B., Macklaim, J. M., Pawlowsky-Glahn, V., & Egozcue, J. J. (2017).
 Microbiome datasets are compositional: and this is not optional.
 Frontiers in microbiology, 8, 2224.
-Chicago